FurryCoders/FALocalRepo/README.md

   with `.db` -- e.g. `~/Documents/FA/MyFA.db` -- , then a database file will be created/opened with that name.
   Otherwise, the path will be considered a folder, and a database named "FA.db" will be created therein.
 * `FALOCALREPO_DEBUG` always print traceback of caught exceptions, regardless of whether they are known or not.

+### Error Codes

+If the program encounters a fatal error, the error is printed to `STDERR` and the program exits with a specific error
+code:

+* 1 `MalformedCommand`, `UnknownCommand` command error.
+* 2 `MultipleInstances` another instance of the program was detected.
+* 3 `UnknownFolder` an unknown download folder was given to the [`download` command](#download).
+* 4 `ConnectionError` a connection error was encountered during download.
+* 5 `DatabaseError`, `IntegrityError` an error with the database file occurred.
+* 6 `TypeError`, `AssertionError` a type error was encountered.
+* 7 an unknown exception was encountered.
+The full traceback is saved to a `FA.log` file located in the current working directory.

+The exception traceback is printed only for unknown exception (error 7).
+Using the `FALOCALREPO_DEBUG` [environmental variable](#environmental-variables) forces printing of traceback for all exceptions.

 ### Help